 |---|---|---|---|

-| Scan Speed, Software, Ease of use, Resolution, Photo Quality | Ease of use, Software, Size, Scanning Speed, Image Quality | There were no pros for this product— | Scan Speed, Ease of use, Size, Quality, Duplex |
+| Software, Ease of use, Scan Speed, Resolution, Photo Quality | There were no pros for this product— | Ease of use, Software, Size, Scanning Speed, Image Quality | Ease of use, Size, Speed, Scan Quality, Overall Performance |

 | Cons for Ambir Technology Inc - AMBIR Photo Scanner with PictureStudio Software - Black | |||

-| Auto Crop | Price, Jamming, Connectivity, Compatibility | There were no cons for this product— | Paper Handling, Wireless |
+| Auto Crop | There were no cons for this product— | Price, Jamming, Connectivity, Compatibility | Paper Handling, Wireless |

 The vast majority of our reviews come from verified purchases.
 Reviews from customers may include My Best Buy members, employees, and Tech Insider Network members (as tagged).
 Select reviewers may receive discounted products, promotional considerations or entries into drawings for honest, helpful reviews.